Ancient Crete

 During this productive and creative time we see the culture develop into what would later be called Minoan.

-The Cretans developed a de-centralized culture based on the abundance of the land's natural resources, and on intense commercial activity.
+The Cretans developed a de-centralised culture based on the abundance of the island's natural resources, and on their own commercial enterprise.

-While the island is now mostly bare and deforested, in this ancient time timber was one of the natural resources that was harvested and exported to Egypt, Syria, Cyprus, the Aegean Islands and the Greek mainland.
+While Kriti is now mostly bare and deforested, in this ancient times timber was harvested and traded with the Aegean Islands and the Greek mainland, also it was traded further afield such as Egypt, Syria, and Cyprus.

 Ancient Crete's rich farming lands produced foods such as currants, herbs and olive oil, as well as cypress wood, wool, wine and purple dye.